ConnectionMaster/v8-project/README.md

 How this works
 ==============

 The main entry point to build V8 is the [Makefile](./Makefile).
-The three main targets are:
+The main targets are:

 * **all** - download/sync the V8 source code from the Google repository and
    build the archives in the `build/` folder.

-* **update** - checks first if the archives for the latest stable release were already uploaded to [eyeofiles][2], if so the job fails, otherwise it will execute the `all` target operations and build the archives.

 * **clean** - clean up the project by removing the `build/` folder and the V8 sources in `third_party/`.

+GitLab CI and the configuration in .gitlab-ci.yml is used to automate the updates.
+There are extra targets in the Makefile to support building the Docker images used in the CI process and make sure idempotency is
+maintained:

+* **check_up_to_date** - checks if the archives for the latest stable release were already uploaded to [eyeofiles][2].
+If this fails, CI will execute the `all` target operations and build the archives.

+* **foo_prerequisites** (where foo is "check" or "build") - makes sure the Debian/Ubuntu prerequisite packages are installed in the same environment, in order for the build to succeed.

 The `Makefile` uses internally the following Python scripts: